blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 = 1.3.7 =
 * Fixed issue.
 Password required option not working for registered users.
 Only for Anonymous.
 * Fixed issue.
 Form was rendered out of bounds when using the widget.
+* Fixed issue.
+Auto login would fail if the login form was inside a nested page (e.g. http://site.com/mypage/).
+* Fixed issue.
+Wrong path for polling.gif if the login form was inside a nested page (e.g. http://site.com/mypage/).
+* Fixed issue.
+If the user set the welcome msg, don't add anything to it, let the user decide exactly how the message should be.
+* Added feature.
+Enable localization.
+Added languages "en" and "pt_BR".
+* Added feature.
+Show the user's name in the join session form even if there's a user signed in.
+* Added feature.
+Add options to configure labels in the shortcode 'bigbluebutton_form', helps with localization.
+* Added feature.
+Add class "bbb-error" around all possible errors, so it can be customized in the application's css.
+* Added feature.
+Allow customized text for 'waiting for moderator', useful to localize the text and adapt its appearance.

 = 1.3.6 =
 * Added feature.
 Form presentation can be customized using css.